evaneill/PandemiCpp/README.md

 - The `Actions` all have `legal()` guards, whose truth value indicates whether or not there's at least one *legal and not _entirely_ stupid* move to make.
 Their `random_action` and `list_actions` incorporate the same rules for restricting which actions can be returned. (e.g. it's stupid to move from a city and back, or discard the card of the city you're in to move to the city you're in - even though they're both legal!).
     - All basic movement options, as well as airlift, preclude the player from returning to their _last position_ unless they've done something since then (Treated disease, built a station, cured a disease, or traded cards).
 This _doesn't_ prevent loops, but I hope helps to broaden random walks slightly decrease branching in a helpful way.
     - `Airlift`, `DirectFlight`, and `CharterFlight` will additionally not count the movement of a player to a neighboring city as valid.
 For `DirectFlight` and `CharterFlight` this is a strict optimization, since discarding a card to move one city away can never be better than just moving to it.
 In the case of `Airlift` it's more of an almost-always optimization designed to reduce the branching factor.
+    - `GovernmentGrant` and `QuietNight` can only be used at the beginning of a player turn.
+This is just a search optimization that uses the fact that if such a card would be good to use _during_ the player turn, then one might as well use it at the beginning.
+This is a modest search-space reduction.
+    - `Do Nothing` is only an available action if it's the beginning of a player turn or a player has "done something" (built, cured, treated, or traded).
+This is a search restriction that might slightly handicap very weak agents because it could prevent course correction, but for more capable agents serves as a branching reduction.
+    - `Direct Flight` is only available if it's the beginning of a player turn or a player has "done something" (built, cured, treated, or traded).
+This is a search restriction that might slightly handicap very weak agents because it could prevent course correction, but for more capable agents serves as a branching reduction.
+    - `Airlift` is only available if it's the beginning of a player turn or the player has "done something" (built, cured, treated, or traded).
+This is a search restriction that might slightly handicap very weak agents because it could prevent course correction, but for more capable agents serves as a branching reduction.
 - The `GameLogic` will ALWAYS return a `ForcedDiscard` actions (or list of actions) if ANY player has >7 cards.
 Among available actions are the use of any event cards in that players hand.
 - the `Cure` action will always discard the first 4 (if scientist) or 5 (if not) cards whose color matches the color to be cured, rather than giving the player a choice over exactly which they want to discard in the case that they have more than necessary.
 This is nothing but a search optimization.